 If you create a custom post type in WordPress, its slug will be added to the permalink (URL) structure by default.
 This can be desirable for grouping types of posts together, but it can also result in longer, harder-to-remember URLs, not to mention articles that don’t rank as highly on Google according to Yoast, who is an authority on WordPress search engine optimization (SEO).
 In this post, I’ll cover how to safety and properly remove the custom post type slug from your permalinks.

 Recently, I began creating a number of sites for a racing company that puts on 5K, 10K, marathon, and other distance races and fun runs.
 For these sites, I created a custom post type called “race”.
 This resulted in permalinks such as example.com/race/race-title.
 As you can see, this is not nearly as clean, easy to remember, or search engine optimized as having permalinks like example.com/race-title would be.
-I found a great post on WordPress.com VIP entitled “How to Remove Custom Post Type Slug from Permalinks,” but it appears that the post has been deleted, so I’ll outline the process below.
+I found a great post on the WordPress.com VIP site on how to remove custom post types from permalinks that I followed.
+It appears that that post has been deleted though, so I’ll outline the process below.